 Most of the time Python reads CSV files into an array CSV represents Comma Separated Variable.

-It is a document design that is utilized to store the information in tabular format.
+It is a document design that is utilized to store information in tabular format.

 This is the best arrangement to store organized information.

-So you may get what does it really is.
+So you may get what it really is.

 It put away the data and separated data sections utilizing delimiter comma (,).